Bubka/2FAuth-Docs/docs/Usage/administration.md

 ### Email testing

-2FAuth requires a valid email configuration to send emails to users.
+2FAuth requires a valid [email configuration](/getting-started/config/env-vars/#email-setting) to send emails to users.
 Features like password reset will not work otherwise.

 Click the [!button variant="primary" icon="paper-airplane" iconAlign="left" corners="pill" text="Send" size="xs"] button to send a test email.
-The email will be sent to your registered email address.
+The email will be sent to the email address registered with the [MAIL_FROM_ADDRESS](/getting-started/config/env-vars/#mail_from_address) environment variable.

 !!!warning
-2FAuth does not report whether a test email was successfully sent or not.
+2FAuth cannot guarantee whether or not the email was successfully sent because it does not control the entire distribution process.
+It will display any potential errors that it can handle.

-Check your email inbox first.
-If the email is not received, [check your logs](/getting-started/troubleshooting/#check-logs) to get information on the issue.
+[Check your logs](/getting-started/troubleshooting/#check-logs) in case the email was never delivered.
+They might provide more information about the issue.
 !!!

 ### Security